tyronebj/espa-surface-reflectance/not-validated-prototype-lasrc/README.md

 ### Product Guide

 ## Release Notes
-  1. Updated to utilize the new Level-1 band names which were changed in espa-product-formatter to be more consistent with the Level-1 naming convention.
-  2. Modified the ancillary code to remove libcrypto in the linking and also switched the include hdf_netcdf.h to netcdf.h.
+  1. Updated LaSRC to change the thermal brightness temp filenames to use bt_band6 instead of toa_band6.